nathanvda/cocoon/README.markdown

 * `cocoon:after-insert`: called after inserting
 * `cocoon:before-remove`: called before removing the nested child
 * `cocoon:after-remove`: called after removal

+To listen to the events, you to have the following code in your javascript:

+    $('#container').bind('cocoon:before-insert', function(e, inserted_item) {
+        // ... do something
+    });

+where `e` is the event and the second parameter is the inserted or removed item.
+This allows you to change markup, or add effects/animations (see example below).

 If in your view you have the following snippet to select an `owner` (we use slim for demonstration purposes)